PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective: Related Work

 \subsection{Recent Development on Optimizers for Deep Learning}

-The \AlgoPerf: \textsc{Training Algorithms} competition \citep{dahl2023benchmarking,kasimbeg2025accelerating}, which aims at evaluating practical speed-ups in neural network training achieved solely by improving the underlying training algorithm with two separate rulesets, gives a more comprehensive picture of the ``best'' optimizers.
-The winning submission in the external tuning ruleset is based on Distributed \Shampoo \citep{shi2023distributed} while the self-tuning ruleset is dominated by variants of \AdamW \citep{loshchilov2019decoupled} such as \NAdamW \citep{dozat2016incorporating,medapati2025training} and the winning submission belongs to \textsc{ScheduleFreeAdamW} \citep{defazio2024the}.
-The discrepancy of the base optimizers for these two rulesets leave us a doubt regarding the choice of the most efficient optimizers for neural network training.
+Distributed \Shampoo \citep{shi2023distributed} achieved the fastest speed-ups among all optimizers in the 2023 \AlgoPerf competition \citep{dahl2023benchmarking,kasimbeg2025accelerating} under the external tuning ruleset, while the self-tuning ruleset is dominated by variants of \AdamW \citep{loshchilov2019decoupled} such as \NAdamW \citep{dozat2016incorporating,medapati2025training} and the winning submission belongs to \textsc{ScheduleFreeAdamW} \citep{defazio2024the}.
+The discrepancy of the base optimizers for these two rulesets leaves us with a doubt regarding the choice of the most efficient optimizers for neural network training.
 However, it is also noteworthy that the neural network training tasks in the competition do not include very large foundation models such as large autoregressive decoder-only language models and multi-modal models, which are of more significant interest nowadays.